 This is a very easy way to preserve some of your radishes.
 It takes just a few minutes to put together.
 The fermentation process takes a few days but you don’t have to do much and you end up with a healthy snack for the whole family.
-Lacto fermented radishes are not as sharp as raw radish so even kids will enjoy eating them.
+Lacto-fermented radishes are not as sharp as raw radishes, so even kids will enjoy eating them.

 4. Lacto-Fermented Jalapeno Peppers

 Nachos.
 Tacos.
 Enchiladas.
 Sandwiches.
 These fiery jalapeño slices are great on just about any dish.
-We love to use the fiery brine to soups, salsas, and condiments to had some extra heat.
+We love to use the fiery brine in soups, salsas, and condiments to add some extra heat.
 In addition to that kick, these peppers also provide naturally occurring probiotics that come with lacto-fermentation.

 5. Fermented Carrot Sticks